 - Identify brand partners who share your sustainability values and goals.

-- Work together to create innovative, eco-friendly products beyond your capabilities, like Allbirds and Adidas who created the Adizero x Allbirds 2.94 kg CO2e, a shoe designed to have the lowest carbon footprint possible.
+- Work together to create innovative, eco-friendly products beyond your individual capabilities, like Allbirds and Adidas, who made the Adizero x Allbirds 2.94 kg CO2e, a shoe designed to have the lowest carbon footprint possible.

 - Coordinate marketing efforts to promote joint sustainability initiatives and inspire eco-conscious choices.

-- Partner with not-for-profits, like Patagonia who partnered with 1% for the Planet.
+- Partner with not-for-profits, like Patagonia, which partnered with 1% for the Planet.

 Brands can reduce their waste by implementing sustainable practices in their operations.
 Here are some ideas: